ospalh/3d-printing/yacs/description_2yaccs.md

 * Et voilà, you’re done.
 You have finished your first FreeCAD lesson and can now go ahead and slice and print your customized spinner.

 There is also some design history available at my [github repo](https://github.com/ospalh/3d-printing/tree/develop/yacs).

+All my “yacs” spinners are related and started out with the same bearing ring.